 Be Prepared

-Whenever you’re about to initiate a new conversation or attend an event, always prepare yourself in advance.
-Know what to expect and how to navigate the situation.
-Look up information about the place, the people, and any relevant topics.
-Brainstorm possible conversation starters and consider potential questions you might be asked.
+When you are about to start a new conversation or an event, always be sure to prepare in advance.
+You should know what to expect and how to operate within that environment.
+Look up the information about the location, the people, or the topics that are relevant.
+Think of some good opening lines and possible questions you might be asked.

-Having this preparation will give you confidence and help you feel more in control when interacting with others.
-The more you prepare, the easier it will become to initiate and manage conversations.
+This will give you confidence and allow you to be in control of the situation when interacting with others.
+The more you prepare, the easier it will become to start and manage the conversation.

 Conquer Your Interactions